Skip to content

 Solution

-GreenLab – a unique, green and circular industrial park was established in 2019 and is a public-private partnership between Skive Municipality, Norlys, Spar Vest Fonden and Klimafonden.
-In 2021, the Danish government designated GreenLab as an official regulatory test zone granting GreenLab the opportunity to try new circular business models and direct connections between renewable energy and industry, including the companies at GreenLab and its power-to-X test site.
+GreenLab is a green industrial park where industry is directly connected to renewable energy and where companies share their excess resources with each other.
+We accelerate the green transition by optimising the way renewable energy is generated, stored, and used in energy-intensive industrial processes.
+GreenLab is a public-private partnership between Norlys, Skive Municipality, Spar Vest Fonden, and Klimafonden.
+In 2021, the Danish government designated GreenLab as an official regulatory test zone granting GreenLab the opportunity to try new circular business models and direct connections between renewable energy and industry.

 Result